marshaltudu14/shopify-lugdi/memory-bank/systemPatterns.md

 ## 3. Important Implementation Paths

 - **Product Display:** Fetching product data via GraphQL (likely using Server Components) and rendering using components like `ProductCard.tsx`.
 - **Collection Pages:** Similar to products, fetching collection data and associated products.
+Product filtering functionality has been removed from these pages.
+- **Search Pages:** Fetching products based on a query term.
+Product filtering functionality has been removed from these pages.
 - **Cart Operations:** Client-side logic within `CartContext.tsx` interacting with Shopify's cart mutations via Apollo Client.
 State synchronized with encrypted `localStorage`.
 - **Country Selection/Routing:** Middleware (`middleware.ts`?) or logic within page/layout components likely handles redirection or context setting based on the URL's country segment. `CountriesCombobox.tsx` suggests a manual selection mechanism.